 Whether you’ve been called upon to design a new app for an up-and-coming business project, need to create a stunning platform for an event or money-making venture, or have been commissioned to dream up new games and entertainment options, creative blocks can be devastating, and tricky to overcome.

 After all, you want to ensure your client can’t wipe the smile off their face when browsing your app, and making those big impacts is the way to guarantee future commissions.
-With all that in mind, we thought we’d write a blog regarding the search for inspiration, and how to grapple with creative dry periods.
+With all that in mind, we thought we’d write an article regarding the search for inspiration, and how to grapple with creative dry periods.
 Ready to have your imagination sparked into life?
 Read on, and see where our ideas take you!

 The first point we feel we should make is to stay grounded, and to not let creative dryness affect you too strongly.
 Everybody in the creative industries struggles with inspiration from time to time, and it’s important to not let these temporary dry spots have too much of a negative effect.
 At the end of the day, there are always going to be moments when you feel like a whirlwind of energy and inspiration, and other moments when you can barely do more than scribble a few meager ideas down on paper.